The Best Trips To Take With Your Girlfriends in 2021

 Harbor Town Haunt

 For a laidback girls’ trip, look no further than this funky beach town on the Atlantic.
 A harbor town at heart, this spot has come a long way since pirates and brothels and casinos ruled the roost.
 Think more along the lines of old-fashioned ice cream parlors, a charming French restaurant in a tiny house, called Le Clos, and The Palace Saloon, Florida’s oldest bar that stayed open through Prohibition.
+It's at least worth a walk-by.

-You’re more than likely to hit it during one of the town’s festivals, whether it be a shrimp festival in May, jazz fest in October, or Charles Dickens-inspired festival at Christmastime.
+During normal years, you might get lucky enough to hit it during one of the town’s festivals, whether it be a shrimp festival in May, jazz fest in October, or Charles Dickens-inspired festival at Christmastime.
 Round out your trip with a jaunt along the area’s gorgeous beaches and lush wildlife.

 Round Top, Texas

 This tiny Texas town is full of quirky surprises, which makes it perfect for a group that wants to blaze a trail and try something new.
-For starters, people from all over come into town twice a year for the biannual antiques fair that is basically an antique diver or flea market finder’s dream.
+For starters, people from all over come into town twice a year for the biannual outdoor antiques fair that is basically an antique diver or flea market finder’s dream.
 If you act quick, reserve one of The Silos at 159’s rentals, which have fashioned Anthropologie-worthy tiny abodes from old converted silos.

 Beyond the booths, you’ll find year-round shops like Junk Gypsy and Humble Donkey Studio that will send you home with plenty of unique finds.
 But, really, you can’t leave without gathering the gang and heading to Royers Round Top Café where pie is a must-get.
 Choose between Not My Mom’s Apple, Texas Trash, Junk Berry, and more.
 The menu jokes that it’ll cost you more to get a slice without a scoop of ice cream—and that’s our kind of rule.